Anubhav8176/Ani-Weeb/README.md

 ## 🛠️ Tech Stack

-Ani-Weeb is built using the latest and greatest in the Android ecosystem:
+OtakuHub is built using the latest and greatest in the Android ecosystem:

 ```
-📦 Ani-Weeb
+📦 OtakuHub
 ├── 🎨 UI Layer           → Jetpack Compose + Material 3
 ├── 🧠 Architecture       → MVVM (Model-View-ViewModel)
 ├── 💉 Dependency Inject  → Dagger Hilt